Charleston & Savannah Itinerary: A Lowcountry Road Trip

 Charleston has no shortage of wonderful hotels to stay in.
 Here are a few top-rated options:

-Budget-friendly Option: Doubletree Mount Pleasant—we had a lovely and budget-friendly stay at this hotel which was just a few minutes outside Charleston.
-Look at room options here.
+Best for Affordability: Doubletree Mount Pleasant—we had a lovely and budget-friendly stay at this hotel, which was just a few minutes outside Charleston.

 Optional trip extension to Hilton Head Island, South Carolina